ARodrigues92/rock-paper-scissors/README.md

-This is Javascript Rock Paper Scissors game for the Odin Project.
+This is a Javascript Rock Paper Scissors game for the Odin Project.